 Matteson exhibits her work in galleries and museums across the US.
 Matteson’s unique sculptures have been recognized by a Collector’s Choice Award at Habatat Gallery’s International Glass Exhibit and Juror’s Choice Awards at Mesa Contemporary Art Museum, the Schack Art Center, and at Pratt Fine Art Center’s annual auction.

 Glass Art Magazine published a feature article about Matteson in March 2021.
 Flow Magazine included her in their 16th Annual Gallery of Women in Glass, winter 2020 issue.

-Matteson has worked as an assistant instructor teaching at the Corning Museum of Glass in New York and Pratt Art Center in Seattle.
+Matteson has had the honor of working as an assistant instructor at the Corning Museum of Glass, in New York and Pratt Fine Art Center in Seattle.

 Crista Matteson is represented by Bender Gallery in NC, The Museum of Glass in Tacoma, WA, and Habatat Gallery in Royal Oak, MI.